In Japanese, there are several expressions that describe a state continuing.

 「気持ちはあのときのっぱなしです。」

-「っぱなし」 may seem useful, but it is actually more limited than 「まま」.
+「っぱなし」 may look convenient, but it is much more limited than 「まま」.

 Examples